BuildForSDG/smartCity-Frontend/README.md

 ## Acknowledgements

--Facebook Developer Circles & Andela Team Members -#BuildforSDG Challenge Program
+-Facebook Developer Circles & Andela Team Members
+-#BuildforSDG Challenge Program
 -Joy Ejiofor - Coordinator
 -Sam Esidem- Senior Software Enginner

-**Thanks for the opportunity and support all the way.**
+**Thank You! for the opportunity and support all the way.**

 ## LICENSE